kendraio/kendraio-adapter/README.md

 From the forked repo you should create a sub-folder and a file under the `tree/master/adapters` folder.
 The folder name must follow the "machine name" format using only lowercase alphanumeric characters and the middle dash character (`-`).
 Within the folder create a file called `adapter.yaml`.
 See the examples within this repo for details.
 For example, [this adapter file](https://github.com/kendraio/kendraio-adapter/blob/master/adapters/schema/adapter.yaml) for [Schema.org](http://schema.org).
 The minimum required information to start with is:

-    name: must match the sub-folder name
+    name: must match the sub-folder name (lower case, no spaces)
-    title: Service name as shown in user interfaces and listings
+    title: Service name as shown in user interfaces and listings (mixed case, spaces permitted)
     description: A brief description of the service
     infoUrl: A link to find more information about the service
     maintainer: Name of the organisation responsible for maintaining the Adapter